Extract Audio from Video

 Frequently Asked Questions

-MP3 is the most universally compatible format and is ideal for music and podcasts.
-WAV is uncompressed and best when you need lossless audio for further editing.
-AAC offers better quality than MP3 at the same file size and is the default on Apple devices.
-OGG is a free open format with excellent quality, well-suited for web and gaming audio.
+MP3 is the most universally compatible.
+WAV is uncompressed and best for editing.
+AAC offers better quality than MP3 at the same file size.
+OGG is an open format with excellent quality for web and gaming.

-If you choose a lossless output like WAV, there is no quality loss at all.
-For lossy formats (MP3, AAC, OGG), selecting a high bitrate (320 kbps for MP3, 256 kbps for AAC, q8 for OGG) keeps quality very close to the original.
-Avoid re-encoding lossy sources at very low bitrates.
+WAV output has zero quality loss.
+For lossy formats (MP3, AAC, OGG), selecting a high bitrate keeps quality very close to the original.